ascpial/ComputerCreate/README.md

 The pack change the textures of each block, and improve the GUIs of computers and turtles.

-You can find this pack on [Modrinth](https://modrinth.com/resourcepack/computercreate)!
+You can find this pack on [Modrinth](https://modrinth.com/resourcepack/computercreate) and [CurseForge](https://www.curseforge.com/minecraft/texture-packs/computercreate)!

 ## Previews